cfjdoedens/ssoestimate/README.md

 <!-- badges: end -->

-A shared Service Organisation, SSO, is an administrative entity that carries out financial transaction on behalf of a number of client organisations.
+A shared Service Organisation, SSO, is an administrative entity that carries out financial transactions on behalf of a number of client organisations.
 The kind of transactions done by the SSO are the same for all clients.